The Navigation Rules for Paddlers

 Restricted Visibility and Sound Signals

 Restricted visibility doesn’t just refer to darkness — it can also mean heavy downpours, fog, mist, sandstorms, snow or smoke.
 Remember, if you can’t see your surroundings, your surroundings can’t see you.
-Paddleboarding navigation rules for restricted visibility include:
+Paddleboarding and boat navigation rules for restricted visibility include:

 - Carry a whistle on your vessel or person at all times.